Loving Well

 Ahhhhhh!
 Finally, after ten days, I have more than five minutes to myself!
 It is truly a phantom to think that any woman can do it all!
 I have found in my own life, that if I am attending to the needs of my children, Clay,home, close friends and family, I really have to economize and prioritize my time, as my life pretty much demands every moment of me!
 I do, more and more with each passing day, sense how important my role as a mother and godly woman is and I do get such joy out of it--as I daily see the results of my many years of striving toward the goal of being a woman after God's own heart and serving those around me for His glory.

 Now don't get me wrong, this does not mean that I always feel loving towards these strange people who inhabit my home!
 But because of my love for the Lord, which is more dear to me each year, I keep putting one step in front of the other and see, with the eyes of my heart and mind, the power of my work to fill souls with great thoughts and causes and love for God's kingdom.
-Mostly, though,I see more clearly how much I am a living picture of God's reality every day, by exhibiting the fruit of the spirit, by giving cups of cold, refreshing water, by serving and giving of myself and my wisdom and teaching and by always taking the initiative to speak life and joy and wisdom on a daily regular basis.
+Mostly, though,I see more clearly how much I am a living picture of God's reality every day, by exhibiting the fruit of the spirit, by giving cups of cold, refreshing water, by serving and giving of myself and my wisdom and teaching and by always taking the initiative to speak life and joy and wisdom on a daily regular basis—by loving these others with all of my heart.

 We once had a friend who was very pious.
 Her attempts to be spiritual and to pray and to "work" for God, I am convinced, were out of a heart that was striving to figure out how to really know God and serve Him sincerely.
 Yet, the result of all the denying of self, and speaking piously and working, working, working, left most the people in her life feeling guilty and feeling a bit cold and far off from her.
 Since it is obvious she had not experienced the grace and peace of God, she could only give out of a soul of performance which brings about death to relationship.
 She often only spoke in religious phrases and with each passing month seemed more cold and drained of life.
 Just the result she wouldn't want.